General questions

 What does this preliminary decision for reorganisation mean for staff?

-If the Executive Board takes a final decision, the roles of 37 staff members will be discontinued as of 1 August 2025.
-The social plan will then apply to these employees.
-Affected staff will be designated as redeployment candidates.
-The VU’s Mobility Office will actively support and guide them in finding a new position within the university.
-If redeployment within VU Amsterdam is not successful, staff will receive assistance in finding employment elsewhere.
-Staff who are part of the four remaining research lines will be able to continue their work within the departments IVM or A-LIFE.
+If the Executive Board adopts a final decision, 37 staff positions will be discontinued as of 1 August 2025.
+In that case, the social plan will apply to the affected employees.
+These employees will be designated as redeployment candidates and will receive active support and guidance from the VU’s mobility office to help them find another position within the university.
+If redeployment within VU is not possible, they will be supported in finding employment outside the organisation.
+Staff working within the four continuing research lines will be able to carry on their work within the IVM or A-LIFE departments.
 PhD candidates will be able to complete their doctoral research.
-Tailored solutions will be offered to PhDs working within research lines that are being phased out.
-Lecturers will remain employed within the programme until 1 September 2027, when new student intake for the BSc in Earth Sciences and the relevant MSc specialisation will come to an end.
+For PhDs working in research lines that are being phased out, tailor-made solutions will be arranged.
+A number of lecturers will continue to be involved in teaching.

 Future vision